-As a counsellor and psychotherapist, I understand that sometimes life can be difficult and overwhelming and from time to time we all need a little help, support and understanding from someone who won't judge us.
+As a counsellor and psychotherapist, I understand that sometimes life can be difficult and overwhelming.
+From time to time we all need a little help, support and understanding from someone who won't judge us.
 Your difficulties could be anything from day to day life getting you down to unresolved issues from the past that are influencing today.

-Whatever your difficulties I can offer you a safe, confidential and non-judgemental space for you to explore your thoughts, feelings and behaviours with the aim of you moving forward with a better understanding of yourself and hopefully living a more fulfilled life.
+Whatever your difficulties I can offer you a safe, confidential and non-judgemental space for you to explore your thoughts, feelings and behaviours.
+The aim of the counselling is moving forward with a better understanding of yourself and hopefully living a more fulfilled life.

 We all need to be listened to, to be heard and to be understood.
 I will support you every step of the way on your journey to a more fulfilled you.
 There is no difficulty too small or trivial.
 If it matters to you, it matters.

-As an Intergrative counsellor I am able to draw upon several counselling theories to help meet your needs.
+As an Integrative counsellor I am able to draw upon several counselling theories to help meet your needs.